 Afford the greyhound as much time out of work/away from racing as possible – the greater the time between stopping racing and being assessed, the more likely your greyhound is to pass.

 If you are able to do so safely, gradually expose the greyhound to other breeds of dog in a positive manner.
 Start with large dogs (greyhounds are usually quite comfortable around dogs of a similar size) and work your way down.
-Dogs should always be on lead and the greyhound should always be muzzled during this socialization to make sure everyone stays safe.
+Dogs should always be on-lead and the greyhound should always be muzzled during this socialisation to make sure everyone stays safe.

 What if my greyhound fails the GAP test?

-Greyhounds are allowed to be re-presented at a later stage for another assessment.
+Greyhounds are allowed to be represented at a later stage for another assessment.
 GAP staff will be able to give you some advice on things you can do to help your greyhound potentially pass at a later stage.
 In most cases, the greyhounds will fail because they are overly ‘keen’ when they see the small dog moving around and go to chase and grab at him.
-Obviously if the greyhound is a pet, and is un-muzzled at the local park with a novice owner this is not a safe behavior!
-Some greyhounds will improve in their reaction once they have had more time away from training and racing and have had the opportunity to meet more small dogs and realize they are not a rabbit or other prey species.
-So in some cases more gradual exposure and socialization may help the greyhound pass next time.
+Obviously, if the greyhound is a pet, and is un-muzzled at the local park with a novice owner this is not a safe behaviour!
+Some greyhounds will improve in their reaction once they have had more time away from training and racing and have had the opportunity to meet more small dogs and realise they are not a rabbit or other prey species.
+So in some cases, more gradual exposure and socialisation may help the greyhound pass next time.